iamkbpark/amazon-sentiwordnet/README.md

 Therefore, we can see a positive correlation line betweem X1 and "neg" and X5 and "pos" as well as negative correlation between X1 and "pos" and X5 and "neg".

-In order, to create a random distribution to compare results, we create a Random Sentiwordnet
+We also create a Random Sentiwordnet in order to test the null correlation between review scores and the random Sentiwordnet.

 ```python
 if np.random.uniform(0,1) > 0.5: